umbraco/UmbracoDocs/new-backoffice/extending/development-flow/vite-package-setup.md

 This alters the Vite default output into a **library mode**, where the output is a JavaScript file with the same name as the `name` attribute in `package.json`.
 The name is `my-dashboard` if you followed this tutorial with no changes.

-The source code that is compiled lives in the `src` folder of your package folder.
-Here you can see a `my-element.js` file.
-You can confirm that this file is the one specified as our entry on the Vite config file that we just created.
+The source code that is compiled lives in the `src` folder of your package folder and that is where you can see a `my-element.js` file.
+You can confirm that this file is the one specified as our entry on the Vite config file that we recently created.

 {% hint style="info" %}
 The `build:lib:entry` parameter can accept an array which will allow you to export multiple files during the build.
 You can read more about [Vite's build options here](https://vitejs.dev/config/build-options.html#build-lib).